UDST/geocanvasdocs/docs/_build/html/_sources/Layer Controls.txt

 Show / Hide Controls
 --------------------

 The arrow to the right of the layer name shows and hides additional controls for each layer.
-There are a common set of controls shown for all layers, plus some that depend on the layer type, that is, whether layer is a base map layer or shape layer.
+There are a common set of controls shown for all layers, plus some that depend on the layer type, that is, whether the layer is a base map layer or shape layer.

 Layer Up and Down
 -----------------